Next Event

 This daily check-in process is anonymous and entirely without constraint or direction, which means people can write and share anything they choose.
 It’s this absence of constraint along with anonymity that presents the opportunity to make significant leaps in psychological safety.

-That encouragement could be in the form of a tool like Harkn, where your people can share without judgement and fear.
+Through a tool like Harkn, where your people can share without judgement and fear, you gain the invaluable insights you need to make better decisions, faster.

 David Bellamy